 PEI-LING HO (Taiwan) is an interdisciplinary artist.
 She is studying in School of Visual Arts with an MFA in Fine Arts, and graduates in National Chengchi University with a BFA in Advertising.
 Through performance, video, photography and mixed media, PEI-LING explores questions of gender identity and perception within various contexts, ranging from the conflict between exotic and local culture and the legitimacy of parents under social system, and drawing from her experience growing up in Taiwan.

-She has had group exhibitions include ITINERANT: the annual Performance Art Festival in NY, SATELLITE ART SHOW in Miami, the 2nd Ningbo International Photography Week in China, Wonder Foto Awards at G.Gallery in Taipei, 29th Festival Les Instants Vidéo in France and more.
-Recent reviews and features include People’s Photography, The News Lens, The Reporter and more.
+She has had group exhibitions include ITINERANT: the annual Performance Art Festival in NY, SATELLITE ART SHOW in Miami, the 2nd Ningbo International Photography Week in China, 29th Festival Les Instants Vidéo in France and more.
+Recent reviews and features include PERFORMANCE IS ALIVE, Hyperallergic, The News Lens and more.
 PEI-LING currently lives in Queens, New York.

 何佩玲，1993年出生於台北，畢業於政治大學廣告系所，目前就讀于紐約視覺藝術學院藝術創作研究所（School of Visual Arts），近期思考關注於家庭、性別與社會之間的連結、關係與實踐，抑或反身觀看如何被形塑建構。相信藝術是世界上唯一人們情感上共同的語言，而作品為能表達出身為「人」所擁有的特性與意識，並讓人們在「分享情感苦痛」上產生連結，媒材使用包含行為表演、錄像、攝影與拼貼等。